SME CollectiveStep 1 of 3

 Labour % = all-in wages ÷ adj. revenue

-Gap = headcount − ideal FTE
+Gap = headcount − ideal team size

 Profit leak = gap × (all-in wages ÷ headcount) when gap > 0